jupyter-server/enterprise_gateway/docs/source/operators/deploy-kubernetes.md

 {% endif %}
 ```

-The conditional volumes are handled by the loops inside of the yaml file.
+The conditional volumes are handled by the loops inside the yaml file.
 Any unconditional volumes can be added before these conditions.
 In the scenario where the `/dev/shm` will need to be expanded the following mount has to be added.

 ```yaml+jinja
 volumeMounts: